Ask The Salty Waitress: My entree was inexcusably overdue 1

 Dear Didn’t Want Dessert,

 We usually reserve comped entries for what I’d confer with as Major Fuck Ups, like when your food is inedible or it by no means comes out in any respect.
 In your case, you purchased your entree, and it tasted pleasant.
 Especially if this was a small-plates, tapas-y sort of place in which food comes out staggered anyway, the server, in all likelihood, didn’t suppose the delay messed together with your meal all that a whole lot.
-As on your what-ifs.
+As for your what-ifs.
 What if I had a hypersensitive reaction?
 What if I had a previous traumatic experience associated with crême brulée?
 Well, you don’t.
 Your desk ate the cakes and appreciated them.
 They have been loose.
 Doesn’t sound like too bad of a deal in my book.

 Share